 The Department of Classics encourages its majors and minors to study abroad to enhance their understanding of the classical world.
 The Department operates its own Study Abroad program in Rome (UGA Classics in Rome) which offers undergraduate students nine hours of course credit during the summer.

-During this trip, students will be staying in Rome, but students will take a multi-day trip to the Bay of Naples to visit Pompeii, Herculaneum, various villas buried by the eruption of Vesuvius, Paestum, and the Archaeological Museum of Naples.
-They will also take day trips to the Etruscan sites of Cerveteri and Tarquinia, to Hadrian's Villa and Villa d'Este in Tivoli, and to Ostia Antica.
+During this trip, students will be staying in Rome, but they will take two multi-day trips.
+The first, to the Bay of Naples area to visit Pompeii, Herculaneum, various villas buried by the eruption of Vesuvius, Paestum, and the Archaeological Museum of Naples.
+The second multi-day trip contextualizes the reception of ancient Rome in the Renaissance with visits to Pienza and Florence, Tuscany.
+Other day-long excursions include the Etruscan sites of Cerveteri and Tarquinia, to Hadrian's Villa and Villa d'Este in Tivoli, and to the ancient Roman port town of Ostia Antica.

 Watch the full video, Roma Amor by Alan Flurry, about UGA Classics Study Abroad in Rome HERE!